ssbc/ssb-buttwoo-spec/README.md

  - `author`: [ssb-bfe]-encoded buttwoo feed ID, an ed25519 public key
  - `parent`: [ssb-bfe]-encoded buttwoo message ID used for subfeeds.
    For the top feed this must be BFE nil.
- - `sequence`: number for this message in the feed
+ - `sequence`: integer representing the position for this message in the feed.
+Starts from 1.
  - `timestamp`: integer representing the UNIX epoch timestamp of message creation
  - `previous`: [ssb-bfe]-encoded message ID for the previous message